 What kind of tutor support will I receive?

 When you enrol on a GCSE course with us, you can be assured that your tutor is an expert in their subject and that they have a wealth of teaching experience.
 Although we do all we can to make our subject material as accessible as possible, there are sure to be times when you don't understand something, or just need a little clarification.
 Our tutors are incredibly responsive and will do whatever they can to clarify things for you.

 All of our regular GCSEs are issued by either Edexcel or AQA.
 They’re identical to the GCSEs you’d complete in school, and you’ll gain exactly the same qualification.
 However, some of our subjects, such as English Language, are IGCSEs.
 IGCSEs are simply a slightly different format of qualification which are less constrained by national curriculum requirements, and normally require less coursework.
 They're also internationally recognised, which is especially useful for students who live or plan to live outside of the UK.
 IGCSEs are considered just as valid as regular GCSEs by employers and universities, and are awarded by Cambridge Assessment International Education.

 How does Oxbridge’s ‘exam pass guarantee’ work?

-97% of our students pass their exams first time, and one third achieve a top grade.
+97% of our students pass their exams the first time, and one-third achieve a top grade.
 With these results, as long as you put the work in, you can feel pretty confident.
 However, if you do end up failing, we’ll give you continued access to MyOxbridge and your tutor for no additional cost until you pass.